 Name of the Shareholder(s)

 Registered Address

 E mail ID

 DP ID No.

 Client ID No.

 Folio No.

 Applicable for investors holding g shares in electronic form.

-I/We, being the Member(s) of Mir ndtree Limited, holding shares of Mindtree Limited, hereby appoint
+I/We, being the Member(s) of Mir ndtree Limited, holdingshares of Mindtree Limited, hereby appoint

 Name: Address:

 E-mail Id: Signature:

 or failing him / her

 Name: Address:

 E-mail Id: Signature:

 or failing him / her

 Name: Address:

 E-mail Id: Signature:

-as my/our proxy to attend and vo te (on a poll) for me/us and on my/our behalf at the Nineteenth Annual General Meeting of the Company, to be
+ote (on a poll) for me/us and on my/our behalf at the Nineteenth Annual General Meeting of the Company, to be

+at 10.50 AM at Hotel 'Radisson blu Atria Bengaluru', No. 1, Palace Road, Bengaluru - 560 001, Ramataka, and a ect of such resolutions as are indicated below:

-as my/our proxy to attend and vote (on a poll) for me/us and on my/our behalf at the Nineteenth Annual General Meeting of the Company, to be held on Tuesday, July 17, 2018, at 10.30 AM at Hotel 'Radisson Blu Atria Bengaluru', No. 1, Palace Road, Bengaluru - 560 001, Karnataka, and at any adjournment thereof in respect of such resolutions as are indicated below:
+We, being the Member(s) of Mir ame: -mail Id: or failing him / her Address: Signature: or failing him / her Address: Signature: or failing him / her Address: Signature: or failing him / her Address: Address: Signature: Or failing him / her Address: Address: Signature: Or failing him / her Address: Signature: Ote (on a poll) for me/us and on my/our behalf at the Nineteenth Annual General Meeting of the Company, to be at 10.30 AM at Hotel 'Radisson Blu Atria Bengaluru', No. 1, Palace Road, Bengaluru - 560 001, Karnataka, and at